The Container Interface

 Container managers may place certain resources the manager wants to provide to the container payload below the /run/host/ hierarchy.
 This hierarchy should be mostly immutable (possibly some subdirs might be writable, but the top-level hierarchy — and probably most subdirs should be read-only to the container).
 Note that this hierarchy is used by various container managers, and care should be taken to avoid naming conflicts. systemd (and in particular systemd-nspawn) use the hierarchy for the following resources:

 1. The /run/host/incoming/ directory mount point is configured for MS_SLAVE mount propagation with the host, and is used as intermediary location for mounts to establish in the container, for the implementation of machinectl bind.
 Container payload should usually not directly interact with this directory: it’s used by code outside the container to insert mounts inside it only, and is mostly an internal vehicle to achieve this.
 Other container managers that want to implement similar functionality might consider using the same directory.
+Alternatively, the new mount API may be used by the container manager to establish new mounts in the container without the need for the /run/host/incoming/ directory.

 2. The /run/host/inaccessible/ directory may be set up by the container manager to include six file nodes: reg, dir, fifo, sock, chr, blk.
 These nodes correspond with the six types of file nodes Linux knows (with the exceptions of symlinks).
 Each node should be of the specific type and have an all zero access mode, i.e. be inaccessible.
 The two device node types should have major and minor of zero (which are unallocated devices on Linux).
 These nodes are used as mount source for implementing the InaccessiblePath= setting of unit files, i.e. file nodes to mask this way are overmounted with these “inaccessible” inodes, guaranteeing that the file node type does not change this way but the nodes still become inaccessible.
 Note that systemd when run as PID 1 in the container payload will create these nodes on its own if not passed in by the container manager.
 However, in that case it likely lacks the privileges to create the character and block devices nodes (there are fallbacks for this case).